 Division of Civil Law

 The mission of the Civil Law Division is to provide skilled legal services to state agencies and officials in trial and appellate litigation which includes prosecuting and defending matters in state and federal courts and before various administrative tribunals.
-The division is organized into eight sections, as summarized below:
+The division is organized into nine sections, as summarized below:

 Correctional Law Section serves as litigation counsel for the Governor, the Department of Corrections and Rehabilitation (CDCR), the Division of Juvenile Justice, the Board of Parole Hearings, the Department of Finance, and the Department of State Hospitals in civil actions brought by state prisoners regarding prison conditions.